iCloud: Notes overview

 If you’re using another iCloud app, you can switch to Notes by clicking the app’s name at the top of the iCloud.com window.

-When working with iCloud Notes, make sure you use a browser recommended in the Apple Support article System requirements for iCloud.
+When working with Notes on iCloud.com, make sure you use a browser recommended in the Apple Support article System requirements for iCloud.

-If you don’t see Notes on iCloud.com, your account just has access to iCloud web-only features.
-To gain access to iCloud Notes and other iCloud features, set up iCloud on your iOS device or Mac.
+If you only see Pages, Numbers, Keynote, and Settings on iCloud.com, your account just has access to iCloud web-only features.
+To see and use Notes and other iCloud features, set up iCloud on your iOS device or Mac.